13. Graphics#

 for depicting this dataset?

-A bar plot is drawn using a series of rectangles (i.e., some polygons) of different heights (or widths, if we request horizontal alignment).
+A bar plot is drawn using a series of rectangles (i.e., certain polygons) of different heights (or widths, if we request horizontal alignment).

 cat_med = c(